 With over 400 national parks and plenty of big cities that offer a variety of options for food and entertainment, you’re guaranteed to find something in the U.S. that piques your interest.
 If you can’t decide where to spend your time off, then how about turning your vacation into a road trip?
 That way you can make the most of it by packing your holiday full of diverse experiences.
 If you need some ideas for your hit list, here are some suggestions.

-When you think of a classic American road trip, you might not typically think of Louisiana, but this state is packed full of beautiful sights and unique culture.
+When you think of a classic American road trip, you might not typically think of Louisiana, but this state is packed full of beautiful sights and unique culture, as well as one of the biggest stadiums in the world.
 Driving through the state, you’ll find miles and miles of gorgeous swamplands.
 The two words might seem to contradict each other, but these mossy, overgrown swamplands are truly a sight to behold.
 Among the expansive swamps of this state, you’ll find one of its most popular cities, New Orleans.
 New Orleans is known for its distinct culture of jazz music, Creole cuisine and architecture, and big parties and parades like Mardi Gras.
 If you’re interested in the history of New Orleans, there are museums dedicated to art, jazz, and Voodoo.

 From Louisiana, head over to Arizona to catch some gorgeous natural views, just be careful driving through busy states on the way–nearly 250,000 people are injured in a car crash while visiting Illinois each year.
 If you’re interested in seeing how city life in Arizona differs from Louisiana, then head on over to Phoenix.
 While Phoenix does have sights like the Musical Instrument Museum, the city’s culture is primarily based on outdoor recreation like golf and hiking.
 If you’re looking to hike in Arizona, then one of the most popular sites to do so is Grand Canyon National Park.
 This destination might seem like the cliche choice for a road trip through the United States, but it’s a popular choice because it’s worth it!
 Right next to Grand Canyon National Park is the Painted Desert, which leads into Petrified Forest National Park.
 Both of these are a must-see while in the state, widely revered for their incredible natural beauty.